amitabh90/amitabh90/README.md

    - Azure DevOps YAML pipeline
    - GitOps
    - Azure Kubernetes Service
+   - Istio
+   - Certificate Manager
+   - Argo rollout
 - 🌱 I’m currently learning ...
    - Linux for my LFCS exam -- completed successfully
-   - Kubernetes for CKA exam
+   - Kubernetes for CKA exam -- work in progress
    - Azure architecture -- pass the exam Az303
 - 👯 I’m looking to collaborate on ...
    - Any devlopement projects on Azure infrastructure
    - Bug fix for any issues on Azure IaC
+   - IaC template enhancement
 - 🤔 I’m looking for help with ...
    - Learning YAML,JSON,C# and python
    - End to end Automation